Spatial organization of biomass controls intrinsic permeability of porous systems: Results

-The growth curve (expressing the dynamics of the overall biomass detected as GFP signal emitted by the cells) increases exponentially fast for the first 6~hours in all experiments with motile (WT) and non-motile ($\Delta$fliC) strains.
-The average between triplicates is depicted as a green curve in the semi-logarithmic plot of Fig.~\ref{Fig2}~$a,b$ (the width of the shaded area therein corresponds to the standard deviation among 3 replicas).
-This is somehow expected, since the cells have been inoculated in their mid-exponential growth phase~\cite{zwietering1992comparison} and spent about 30 minutes resting in the device before the pressure drop is set and the flow begins.
+The growth curve average between triplicates is shown in the semi-logarithmic plot of Fig.~\ref{Fig2}~$a$ (the shaded area corresponds to the standard deviation among replicas).
+The growth curve (biomass detected as GFP signal emitted by the cells) increases exponentially fast for the first 7.5 ~hours in all experiments with motile (WT) and non-motile ($\Delta$fliC) strains.
 The exponential growth is, then, followed by a stationary phase during which the overall biomass stabilizes at a constant value $K$, corresponding to the biomass carrying capacity.
-Growth curves for WT and $\Delta$fliC strains display a similar behavior and are well captured by a logistic model (with parameters: $K = 4.6 \times 10^4$ and $B_0 = 39.06$ for WT, and $K = 4.7 \times 10^4$ and $B_0 = 94.96$ for $\Delta$fliC).
+Growth curves for WT and $\Delta$fliC strains display a similar behavior and are well captured by a logistic model: the measured (fitted) carrying capacity is $K = 4.6 \times 10^4$ for WT, and $K = 4.7 \times 10^4$ and for $\Delta$fliC, which means, substantially, the same overall biomass)